13 Reasons Why Resin Is Yellowing [And Fixes]

 Aim for a clean, dry, and well-ventilated environment to ensure the curing process occurs optimally and reduce the risk of discoloration and also your resin getting hot.

-3. Properly Mix and Measure Components:
+3. Properly Mix and Measure Components

-To avoid yellowing due to incomplete curing or improper mixing, meticulously follow the manufacturer’s instructions for measuring and mixing epoxy components.
+To avoid yellowing due to incomplete curing or improper mixing, follow the manufacturer’s instructions for measuring and mixing epoxy components.

 4. Store Resin Art Away from Heat and Light:

-Storing your resin art in a dim, temperature-stable location will help preserve its original clarity.
+Storing your resin art in a dim, temperature stable location will help preserve its original clarity.

-5. Don’t Overheat The Resin:
+5. Don’t Overheat The Resin

-It’s crucial not to overheat it with a torch.
+Never overheat it with a torch.
 Overheating resin can lead to various issues such as bubbles, burns, discoloration, or a rough surface finish.

 It’s important to follow the manufacturer’s instructions and use a heat gun or a torch with a low-temperature setting if necessary.
-Proper handling and temperature control will help you achieve the best results when working with resin for your projects.

-Remember, the world of epoxy resin is brimming with endless possibilities, and with a little knowledge and effort, you can keep your resin art shining brightly.
+The world of epoxy resin is brimming with endless possibilities, and with a little knowledge and effort, you can keep your resin art shining brightly.

 best respirator for resin